Ticks, those small little eight-legged bugs – the other ones (not the spiders) – can take a bite out of us anywhere on our body.

 This particular kit does not contain the doTERRA rose geranium oil or the sweetgrass oil, but it does contain the lavender and lemon oils, and several other essential oils that you will find quite helpful for other homemade remedies, or to make your house smell amazing.

-And unfortunately, doTERRA does not offer a sweetgrass essential oil, but I have had friends recommend to me that the Essential Trading Post sweetgrass oil works great.
+And unfortunately, doTERRA does not offer a sweetgrass essential oil, but I have had friends recommend to me that the No products found. works great.

 This all said, here is your recipe:

 Ingredients for DIY essential oil ticks repellent